 Marist/IBM Joint Study

 Marist College has had a longstanding partnership with the IBM Corporation that has helped place Marist among the most technologically advanced liberal arts colleges in the country.
-A key component of the Marist/IBM partnership has been a 14-year Joint Study arrangement that has benefited both the College and IBM in many ways.
-Through the Study, IBM has been able to test concepts and applications that the company believes can be of value in the 21st century in education, business, digital media, communications and other fields.
+A key component of the Marist/IBM partnership has been a long-standing Joint Study arrangement that has benefited both the College and IBM in many ways.
+Through the Study, IBM has been able to test concepts and applications that the company believes can be of value in the 21st century in cloud computing, analytics, education, business, cybersecurity and other fields.
 The Study has also helped develop a world class technology platform to support instructional, research and administrative initiatives.

 The introduction of computers and computer science courses at Marist began in the mid 1960s, a time when few colleges the size of Marist had moved into this field.
 From the start, the approach has been that computers are a functional tool for everyone at the College as well as a scientific discipline to be mastered by those in the School of Computer Science.

-This past year, Marist and IBM embarked in three emerging technology research projects with applications in both the business and academic worlds.
-These projects include grid computing, e-learning applications and computing on demand.
-Current and planned activities provide Marist Students the opportunity to work closely with faculty from many disciplines.
+More recently, Marist and IBM embarked on emerging technology research projects with applications in both the business and academic worlds.
+These projects include data analytics, software defined networking and cloud computing.
+Current and planned activities provide Marist students the opportunity to work closely with faculty from many disciplines.